Core Values

 Incarnational Ministry

-Our sixth core value is that we believe that we beliall Christians are to engage “good works.”
-Jesus and the Apostles explicitly tell the church (Matthew 25:31-46) to remember the poor.
-Therefore as a core value we will seek to establish and/or build strategic partnerships with non-profit Christian service organizations that aid the poor (widows, orphans, and refugees) in communities where we are located.
+Jesus and the Apostles explicitly tell the Church to remember the poor (Matthew 25:31-46).
+Therefore, as a core value, we will seek to establish and/or build strategic partnerships with nonprofit Christian service organizations that aid the poor, including widows, orphans, and refugees in the communities where we are located.

 Church Planting

-Our seventh core value is that we believe that our goal is to establish discipleship-oriented churches that will reproduce discipleship-oriented churches.
+Our goal is to establish discipleship-oriented churches that will reproduce discipleship-oriented churches.
 We do not want to see how many people we can get into one worship gathering.
 We reject that model of ministry and the metrics that come with it.
 Our goal is to reach, disciple, and send disciples into church planting and incarnational ministry in the greater Nashville area, the U.S., and the world.